Friday, January 16, 2009

 A New Low and a New Decision - Gent Injections

 After i hit that I place, I stopped having the big knock down attacks.
 Sure I'd have attacks, but it was more like really bad carsickness instead of the rotational vertigo.
 I couldn't go to work, but the vomiting stopped.
 I felt like that should kind of be considered "burnout."
-Then in the last 6-7 months things changed again.
+Where the disease itself has destroyed your balance function to the point the disease becomes more manageable.
+Then in the last 6-7 months of 2008 things changed again.

-Now, I almost never have long bursts of rotational vertigo or MM symptoms.
-Instead I have "quick hits" of various types.
+In 2008 and 2009, I almost never had long bursts of rotational vertigo or MM symptoms.
+Instead I had "quick hits" of various types.

 All of these seem to be most common when I have eye strain - like when I'm using a computer to much (which is all I do in my job, so good times for me!)